frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 A minimal overlap and similarity is required for the merging.
-Reads that can't be merged are discarded. `vsearch` re-computes the quality values of the overlaping positions.
+Reads that can't be merged are discarded. `vsearch` re-computes the quality values of the overlapping positions.
 An overlap corresponds to a double observation, and the error probability must then be re-evaluated for each position in the overlap.
 Some mergers do it the wrong way.